demiladeojurayo19/My-Research/README.md

 Power BI (for dashboard creation and visualization)

   **Datasets**
 The primary dataset used in this analysis is sourced from a fictional telecommunications company based in California.
 It includes 7,043 records and 50 attributes covering customer demographics, service usage patterns, billing information, and churn indicators.
-The dataset is available for download via this link - at https://www.kaggle.com/datasets/alfathterry/telco-customer-churn-11-1-3/data.
+The dataset is available for download via this link - https://www.kaggle.com/datasets/alfathterry/telco-customer-churn-11-1-3/data.

 **Dashboards**
 **Dashboard 1: Descriptive Analysis**